 A toothbrush cover is something you’ll want to bring along since hostel bathrooms are not always super clean.
 I like the Steripod Clip-on Toothbrush Sanitizer covers because they sanitize the brush while the cover is on.
 I’m not sure how scientific voodoo works but it does.
 Or you can just get a normal toothbrush cover.

 Lint rollers are a must because all those dark clothes attract a lot of lint and they need to be spiffed up about every day.

-I like to bring a few quart and gallon size ziploc bags because they are great for holding damp or dirty clothes.
-Ziploc also makes a large 3 gal bag that are nice for storing an extra pair of shoes (so you don’t get your clothes dirty).
+I like to bring a few quarts and gallon size Ziploc bags because they are great for holding damp or dirty clothes.
+Ziploc also makes a large 3 gal bag that is nice for storing an extra pair of shoes (so you don’t get your clothes dirty).

 Electronics Packing List

 Read my guide to traveling with electronics for more in-depth advice about using electronic devices while traveling.

 Power outlets are a hot commodity in most hostels.
 I’ve stayed in hostels that only had two outlets in a room with 10 people.
 A travel power strip can be a lifesaver when you need to charge/power all your devices.
 Plus, you’ll make a lot of friends when other people can plug into your power strip.
 This Monster 4 Outlet Travel Power Strip is my favorite (there is also a 6 outlet version).